 Most amazing musical experience in life (so far): I don’t think this is possible to answer.
 Conducting on the stage of Radio City Music Hall was pretty cool.

 Celebrity you most want to have dinner with: STEVIE WONDER.
 STEVIE WONDER.
 STEVIE WONDER.

 Favorite musical: Lion King and if I could see Motown the Musical one day, I’m sure it would be a favorite (Shout out to Detroit!).
 I also love Spring Awakening, Les Miserables and was a Renthead growing up.

 Education: BA from Smith College, MM from Yale University and DMA from the University of Michigan (Go Blue!)
-And I love my Wayne State students!
 She loves ice cream, baking extravagant cakes whilst listening to Motown, of course, living by the water, and musical improv.